Associate Professor of Law

 Professor Fox teaches and writes in the areas of criminal law and procedure, health law and bioethics, and the regulation of technology.

 Fox served as a law clerk to the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
 He has also worked at the law firm of Wachtell, Lipton, Rosen & Katz; the consulting firm of McKinsey & Company; and the Civil Appellate Staff at the U.S. Department of Justice.
-Fox is a reviewer for leading journals of bioethics and law and a regular contributor to Bill of Health and Huffington Post.
-He serves on advisory boards of the American Constitutional Society, and Palgrave Press for books on law and human behavior.
+Fox is a regular columnist for The Huffington Post and contributor to the Bill of Health blog.
+He serves on advisory boards of the Appellate Defenders, American Constitutional Society, and Palgrave Press for books on law and human behavior.
 Fox works on National Institutes of Health grants on topics in genomic privacy, translational medicine, and biomedical research ethics.

 Honors and Affiliations

 Fox was awarded a Rhodes Scholarship to attend Oxford University, where he earned his doctorate in political theory and served as lecturer in politics and philosophy.
 He then received a Soros Fellowship for New Americans to attend Yale Law School.
 All three years there, the faculty awarded him the Gruter Prize for best paper in law and the biosciences.
 He was also twice recognized for teaching excellence and served as projects editor for the Yale Law Journal.
-Fox's work has been featured in CNN, ABC, NPR, BBC, Reuter’s, Bloomberg, National Geographic, National Public Radio, the Atlantic, Boston Globe, and the Washington Post.
+Fox's work has been featured in CNN, ABC, NPR, BBC, Reuter’s, Bloomberg, the Boston Globe, and the Washington Post.
 His current book project, Birth Rights and Wrongs (under contract with Oxford University Press), sets forth a new way of thinking about reproductive controversies from abortion to gene editing through the lens of technological advances that have driven legal change over American history.